AnyChart/docs.anychart.com/Gantt_Chart/Data.md

 This article explains how to organize, map, and set data for Gantt charts.

-AnyGantt requires using the tree data model, which represents data as a hierarchical tree-like structure with data items connected by parent-child relationships.
+AnyGantt requires using the tree data model, which represents data as a hierarchical tree-like structure with data items connected by parent–child relationships.
 To learn more about it, read [Working with Data: Tree Data Model](../Working_with_Data/Tree_Data_Model).

-Also, please keep in mind that working with data is slightly different for Project and Resource charts - see the [Project Chart: Data](Project_Chart#data) and [Resource Chart: Data](Resource_Chart#data) sections.
+Also, please keep in mind that working with data is slightly different for Project and Resource charts – see the [Project Chart: Data](Project_Chart#data) and [Resource Chart: Data](Resource_Chart#data) sections.

 **Note:** You can rename default data fields, as explained in the [Mapping](#mapping) section of this article.